 I remember before I left for Ireland how excited I was.
-I was ready to be independent and I laughed at my mom when she told me I would miss California.
+Feeling ready to be independent, I laughed at my mom when she told me I would miss California.
 I hated the heat and how could anything be better than Ireland?
 I even told my dad not to buy me a flight home in December because I would want to stay and experience an Irish Christmas.

 I’m not sure if it was homesickness, culture shock, or just my shy personality that made my first few weeks so difficult, but I was miserable!
 I was freezing all the time and I swear the rain never stopped!
 And I knew I would never make friends because I just wasn’t confident enough.
 And so, for the first few weeks, I wallowed in self-pity.